DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 flipper_emmeans_tidy <- data.frame(flipper_emmeans$emmeans)
 ```

-As a bonus, you can also convert emmeans pairwise comparisons into cohen's d, using `effectsize::t_to_d()`:
+As a bonus, you can also convert emmeans pairwise comparisons into cohen's d. my initial approach was to use `effectsize::t_to_d()`, but this only gives you [an approximate d effect size](https://github.com/easystats/effectsize/discussions/617)

 We can make a custom function `calculate_and_merge_effect_sizes()` to loop across our rows and compute cohen's d for each comparison, then merge the effect sizes in our `flipper_emmeans_contrasts` dataframe: